skeeto/utf-7/README.md

 encoded (e.g. base64).
 This may be desirable for certain characters, such as `=` (EQUALS SIGN).

+When there is nothing more to encode, call the encoder with `UTF7_FLUSH` as the code point to force all remaining output from the context.
+This behaves just like any other code point, particularly with respect to the return values below, but obviously this value will not be written into the output.

 The `buf` and `len` fields are updated as output is written to the output buffer.
 Code points outside the Basic Multilingual Plane (BMP) are automatically encoded into surrogate halves for UTF-7.